Banno/node-mock-rest-middleware/README.md

 * `PATCH /example` -- Extends the matching resources using the given array of objects.
 It looks for an ID in each element of the array to lookup the existing items in the collection.
 * `PATCH /example/:id` -- Extends the matching resource with the given object.

+Don't forget to set `Content-Type: application/json` in your requests.
+Form data (`Content-Type: application/x-www-form-urlencoded`) are also supported.

 ## Contributing

 Please add tests and maintain the existing styling when adding and updating the code.